If you are a current Austin Community College employee, please click this link to apply through your Workday account.

 Job Description Summary:

-Responsible to prepare and deliver Visual Communication coursework in engaging, innovative, and discipline-appropriate ways that reflect a commitment to success equity, respect for diversity, an understanding of culturally responsive teaching, and knowledge of the teaching field.
+Responsible to prepare and deliver Information Technology, Data Science and Software Development coursework in engaging, innovative, and discipline-appropriate ways that reflect a commitment to success equity, respect for diversity, an understanding of culturally responsive teaching, and knowledge of the teaching field.
 Meets professional standards for faculty in accordance with college policies and procedures.

-- Prepare and teach Graphic Media Production courses in the field of Visual Communication to a diverse student population based on the department's approved course learning outcomes, utilizing a variety of instructional strategies appropriate to the needs of community college students and the standards of the discipline.
+- Prepare and teach courses in the field of Information Technology, Data Science and Software Development to a diverse and multicultural student population based on the department's approved course learning outcomes, utilizing a variety of instructional strategies appropriate to the needs of community college students and the standards of the discipline.